cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} How do I use special characters with cy.get?

-[According to the CSS spec](https://www.w3.org/TR/html50/dom.html#the-id-attribute), special characters like `/`, `.` are valid characters for ids.
+{% url "According to the CSS spec" https://www.w3.org/TR/html50/dom.html#the-id-attribute %}, special characters like `/`, `.` are valid characters for ids.

-To test elements with those characters in ids, they need to be escaped with [`CSS.escape`](https://developer.mozilla.org/en-US/docs/Web/API/CSS/escape) or [`Cypress.$.escapeSelector`](https://api.jquery.com/jQuery.escapeSelector/).
+To test elements with those characters in ids, they need to be escaped with {% url "`CSS.escape`" https://developer.mozilla.org/en-US/docs/Web/API/CSS/escape %} or {% url "`Cypress.$.escapeSelector`" https://api.jquery.com/jQuery.escapeSelector/ %}.

 Example: